The Spirit Room

-The Spirit Room is the second album by American singer-songwriter Michelle Branch.
+The Spirit Room is the second studio album by American singer-songwriter Michelle Branch.
 It was released by the Maverick Recording Company and Warner Bros.
 Records in the United States on August 14, 2001.
 The album was recorded at Sunset Sound, Henson Recording Studios and Ananda Studios in Hollywood, California and mastered by Stephen Marcussen at Marcussen Mastering in Los Angeles, California.
+Its title was inspired by a bar in Jerome, Arizona, near Branch's hometown of Sedona.